 7 minute read

-In such a fast-moving world, at times businesses don’t turn out the way you expect – perhaps due to poor product-market fit, not meeting annual revenue projections, or wanting to focus on other projects.
-If you’re considering shuttering your business, Singapore offers two main ways to close your company.
+In such a fast-moving world, it is inevitable that businesses don’t turn out the way you expect sometimes – perhaps due to poor product-market fit, not meeting annual revenue projections, or wanting to focus on other projects.

-In this article, we will discuss the two ways you can close your company – winding up your company and company strike off (also known as deregistration).
+In this article, we will discuss the two ways of closing a company in Singapore – winding up your company and company strike off (also known as deregistration).

 What’s the difference between winding up my company and striking off my company?
 Which one is right for me?

-Generally speaking, striking off is a faster, more simple process with less costs involved.
+Generally speaking, striking off is the faster way, a simpler process with less costs involved.
 A strike off is the last step that is available once everything in the company has been “wrapped up” – specifically, that the company has no assets or liabilities (including any outstanding fines with IRAS), it is not the subject of any outstanding ACRA matters and it isn’t subject to any insolvency proceedings.
 Striking off is a process that is more suited for small or dormant companies.

 In other circumstances, whereby there will be issues with fully discharging the company liabilities, you can only close down a company by way of winding up.
 Winding up a company (or liquidation, as it is sometimes known) is a longer and more formal process.
-It requires the appointment of a liquidator to help manage the cessation of its operations, and is a process that can be initiated whether your company is solvent or insolvent.
-If your company is embroiled in a more sticky situation, liquidation is the more likely option for your company.
+It requires the appointment of a liquidator to help manage the cessation of business and its assets.
+It is a process that can be initiated whether your company is solvent or insolvent.
+For example, if your company is embroiled in a more sticky situation, liquidation is the more likely option for your company.

 Striking off a company/deregistration

-Applications will only be approved if there are reasonable causes to believe that the company is not carrying business, and meets all the criteria for striking off:
+Applications will only be approved if there are reasonable causes to believe that the company in question is not carrying business, and meets all the criteria for striking off:

-Once you think your company has met with the above criteria, the director or the company secretary of your company can submit an online application through the BizFile website using CorpPass (government agency website) to proceed with the striking off.
+Once you think your company has met with the above criteria, the director or the company secretary of your company may submit an online application through the BizFile website using CorpPass (government agency website) to proceed with the striking off.
 You may apply to ACRA to strike your company’s name off the Companies Register if it is no longer carrying on business.

 What are the next steps after that?
 30 days after your application has been approved:

 It is important to remember that you can only proceed to the next step if there are no objections in your application.
 For instance, if there is an objection from interested parties, your company needs to resolve the objection within two months of submitting the application to be struck off, the objector should remove the objection.
-The whole process can take up to 4 months.
+The whole process can take up to 4 months to review the assessment.
 If you change your mind, there’s a silver lining – a company can be restored within 6 years after the strike off.

 (Want more in-depth information?
 Click here.)